Tian Correction

 )

-Finally, we can get the Pandas dataframe containing the calorimetric data by calling get_data()
+Finally, we can get the Pandas dataframe containing the calorimetric data by calling get_data().

-DataFrame we can plot the calorimetry data using well-known Matplotlib methods.
+Using the df DataFrame we can plot the calorimetry data using well-known Matplotlib methods.

 df = tam.get_data()